-- Sound ON which is equivalent to dosbox command nosound=true
+- Sound ON which is equivalent to dosbox command nosound=false

 - PC speaker – enable or disable pc speaker

-- Sound blaster – allows you to disable or choose specific sound blaster card
+- Sound blaster – allows you to enable sound blaster support, and choose a specific sound blaster card

 To your right is a button for audio settings: